vood/cursor-script/README.md

 ## The Idea

-This is an MVP that illustrates the concept of a marketing website that can be semi-automated via Cursor.
-It demonstrates how AI-powered content creation can streamline marketing workflows while maintaining quality through automated review processes.
+This is a demo showing how Cursor can help create marketing websites with less manual work.
+It shows how AI can make content creation faster while still keeping quality high.

+The original idea for this approach was found on Twitter: [https://x.com/hive_echo/status/1908052957926666376](https://x.com/hive_echo/status/1908052957926666376)

-The system utilizes Cursor's rules and tabs features to create two distinct AI agents that work collaboratively:
+The system uses two AI assistants that work together:

-- One agent writes articles based on research
+- A writer that researches and creates articles
-- Another agent reviews the content and provides suggestions
+- A reviewer that checks the content and suggests improvements
-- The agents continue this loop until the content meets quality standards
+- They go back and forth until the article is good enough

-What makes this approach powerful is Cursor's internet search functionality, enabling the creation of up-to-date articles with current information.
-This allows marketing teams to produce timely, relevant content without the typical research and editing bottlenecks.
+What makes this powerful is that Cursor can search the internet, so it creates articles with current information.
+This helps marketing teams make timely content without spending hours on research.

+The best part is that Cursor is great at writing code.
+This means it can create fancy content with custom components, charts, graphs, and interactive elements.
+Your marketing content can be much more than just text, without needing a developer to help.

-**Current Limitations**: This is a proof of concept and not perfect - the agents sometimes break or stop in unexpected places.
-However, it effectively demonstrates what's possible with AI-assisted content creation workflows in marketing.
+**Current Limitations**: This is just a demo and isn't perfect - sometimes the AI assistants get stuck or make mistakes.
+But it shows what's possible with AI-powered content creation for marketing.

 ## How it Works